 A common dynamic links how granules distribute in different places on a vibrated metal plate and how a pool of ferrous fluid, under the influence of magnetism, climbs from an otherwise smooth surface.

-The evacuation of particles from certain areas gives away the secret of unseen wave crests.
+The evacuation of particles from certain areas gives away the secret of unseen wave crests/troughs.

-In contrast to the viscous fluids that stretch around the wave peaks, the granular particles on the two plates (shown above) lack cohesiveness, so the particles fall from invisible mountains to accumulate in surrounding valleys.
+In contrast to the viscous fluids that stretch around the wave peaks, the granular particles on the two plates (shown above) lack cohesiveness, so the particles fall from invisible mountains to accumulate in surrounding valleys, the nodes of stillness between standing waves.
+Three nodes are indicated in the standing wave below: at the opposite ends and at the center.

 Frequency, Amplitude and Pitch